 The RTBU is in regular contact with the government and health officials, as well as our different employers.
 We are doing everything we can to ensure they’re putting your health and safety – and that of commuters – first.
 We’ll continue to keep you updated on any information that comes out of those talks via our regular communications channels: bulletins, newsletters etc. If you don’t receive these please contact the office and update your email details.

 Thanks for everything you’re doing during this difficult period.
 The work you’re doing at the moment – and every day – is vital and your commitment to the people of this state is certainly not going unnoticed.

 Q. Can I access paid leave if I need to be isolated as a result of the coronavirus?

 A. Yes, what type of leave depends on what you have available.
 Special Leave depends on whether you’re a government or a private employee.

-20 days of special leave is being made available if:
+Special leave is being made available if:

 - If you ARE SICK from COVID-19; you must use your sick leave first and then Special Leave will apply.

 - If you are NOT SICK but have been directed to not attend the workplace then you are entitled to uncapped (the time it can be claimed for) Special Leave.
 This includes self-isolating, caring for family members returning from overseas and caring for family members who are sick or are otherwise directed to self-isolate (for example, if the government moves to close schools etc).
 This also includes if you are directed not to attend a workplace because you are a vulnerable worker or over the age categories as set out by the government- https://www.health.gov.au/news/health-alerts/novel-coronavirus-2019-ncov-health-alert/advice-for-people-at-risk-of-coronavirus-covid-19/coronavirus-covid-19-advice-for-older-people